sjbrown/1kfa/mod_stakes.md

  * What details of this location are obvious and notable to the characters?
  * What is the ambiance?
 Which environmental subtleties might the characters notice?
 Music?
 Smells?

+All questions must be answered at the beginning of *each* new scene.
 Additional questions and rules for creating scenes will be found in the Campaign Guide for the specific chapter the story is in.
 Those sections will inform: